distributedlife/ensemble-website/source/views/docs/view-logic.md

 module.exports = {
   type: 'View',
   func: function () {
-    return {
+    return function (dims) {
-      screenResized: function () {},
-      setup: function () {}
+      //view work happens.
+    };
   }
-  }
 };
 ~~~

-- `screenResized`: called when the user resizes the browser window and once at the start.
-- `setup`: called once when the client connects to the server.
-Here you should setup

-Neither of these functions receive any parameters.
+Your function will recieve a dimenesion object valid at the time of call.

 ### An example
 The following code is an example of view logic code.
 It's a good example because it does one thing and it does it well.
 Because there is no limit to the nuber of `View` instances you have you can split them up into logical groupings.